epw/consensus/consensus.md

 \Begin{Player}

-This is one element that can be skipped if the themes of the game suggest it won’t be relevant any time soon.
-But, describing the Preparations gives a specific example of how the Mage’s Paradigm functions, as well as what they are likely to look like if they do end up in danger.
+Describing the Preparations gives a specific example of how the Mage’s Paradigm functions, as well as what they are likely to look like if they do end up in danger, or when things aren't going their way.

-As everyone introduces their characters, people will likely start to suggest ideas about how they could be connected, or involved with pieces of the world that are brought up.
-That’s great!
-Try not to get too bogged down with it, but these connections help build the world the characters will inhabit.

 \End{Player}